CWanamaker enjoys reading, writing, and learning about the world around us.

 A Geographic Information System (GIS) is a software package that is helping to digitize the world around us.
-Digital maps and location based information helps government agencies, businesses and even people like you and me keep up with the changing pace of the world around us.
-GIS applications improve efficiencies, reduce costs, and bring together data in ways that wasn't possible even 10 years ago.
+Digital maps and location-based information helps government agencies, businesses, and even people like you and me keep up with the changing pace of the world around us.
+GIS applications improve efficiencies, reduce costs, and bring together data in ways that weren't possible even 10 years ago.
 This article focuses on some of the basic components and aspects of Geographic Information Systems.
 If you'd like a little more information on what a GIS is and what it can do please check out another article I wrote called What are Geographic Information Systems (GIS) and What are They Use For?
 For further reading regarding how GIS applications can be used business please check out my article called How can Geographic Information Systems (GIS) Improve your Business?

 Geographically Based Data Sets

 A Geographic Information System (GIS) is a system of computer applications that can be used to display, manipulate, and analyze spatially varied information from multiple sources all in one place.
-Most often the datasets used in a GIS are categorize into multiple categories for easier storage and use.
+Most often the datasets used in a GIS are categorized into multiple categories for easier storage and use.
 Each dataset that a GIS can support is divided into two main parts: graphical (spatial) information and tabular (attribute) information.
 Spatial data is data that is geo-referenced or location specific and is what is shown graphically on the computer screen.
 Each piece of graphic information is called a feature.
-Features can be points, lined or even polygons.
+Features can be points, lines, or even polygons.

 - The first type is raster data which is usually in the form of images such as aerial photographs or imported scans of old maps.
 The raster data stores the location and color value of each pixel that forms the image.

-- On the other hand continuous data is usually raster based and no gaps are present.
-Anywhere within the domain of a raster there will be information.
+- On the other hand, continuous data is usually raster-based and no gaps are present.
+Anywhere within the domain of a raster, there will be information.

 Components of a GIS Software Application

-On the surface a GIS is simply a combination of software, hardware and data.
+On the surface, a GIS is simply a combination of software, hardware, and data.
 However, more specifically, a GIS usually has a data hub (typically a collection of data on a server) and a graphical user interface for the people who will be using and manipulating the data.
-In this way all users of the GIS can be connected to the same data sets.
+In this way, all users of the GIS can be connected to the same data sets.
 When data sets are updated or augmented everyone who uses the data can see the changes.
 This ensures consistency of information and will also help to avoid duplication of work.
 Web-based applications can also be added so that remote users can see the same information that everyone else can.

-Differences between CAD and GIS
+Differences Between CAD and GIS

-Differences GIS and Spreadsheets/Databases
+Differences Between GIS and Spreadsheets/Databases

 Benefits of Geographically Based Data Integration

-By far the most obvious benefit of creating a GIS is the fact that it eliminates all manual forms of geography based analysis.
+By far the most obvious benefit of creating a GIS is the fact that it eliminates all manual forms of geography-based analysis.
 There is no longer a need to print large maps on transparency sheets nor does one need a light table to get the effect of layering multiple printed sheets on top of one another.
-The affects and problems of differently scaled maps can also be addressed as a GIS can convert and project all data on the same coordinate system and scale.
+The effects and problems of differently scaled maps can also be addressed as a GIS can convert and project all data on the same coordinate system and scale.
 The second benefit of a GIS is that it centralizes and organizes the data for use in one comprehensive system.
 No longer will there be lost records and all of the data created and collected by the user can be stored and used again in the future with ease.
-And yet a third benefit is the fact that there is an infinite variety of maps can be created with even just a few datasets.
+And yet a third benefit is the fact that there is an infinite variety of maps that can be created with even just a few datasets.
 Cartographers are no longer limited to present geographic information in only one way.
 Most GIS programs can easily symbolize or represent data in any manner imaginable and at essentially any scale.

-In order to represent spatially varied data everything needs to be placed on a common coordinate system.
-In the mapping world there are three main types of coordinate systems.
+In order to represent spatially varied data, everything needs to be placed on a common coordinate system.
+In the mapping world, there are three main types of coordinate systems.
 The first system is called the Cartesian Coordinate system and can be represented by a grid with a numbering system that can locate information on a horizontal and vertical axis.
-The second systems is the polar coordinate system.
+The second system is the polar coordinate system.
 This is an easy way to locate information about a central using only an angle and a distance (radius).
 In many junior high and high school math classes students learn about these basic coordinate systems.
 The third type of coordinate system is a global coordinate system.
-At its most basic level a global coordinate system is where two numbers (latitude and longitude) are used to reference a specific location on the earth.
+At its most basic level, a global coordinate system is where two numbers (latitude and longitude) are used to reference a specific location on the earth.